By John C. Harris

 All of these sanders are the "random-orbital" variety.
 This means that they do their cutting by spinning a disc and simultaneously vibrating it.
 The "consumer" model sanders are all 5-inch; 2 out of the 3 of the "pro" models are 6-inch.
 These are sizes suitable for folks who are building small wooden boats.

 We use dust collection on our sanders 100% of the time.
 To me, not connecting the hose from a powerful vacuum to the sander feels as awkward as getting in a car without buckling up.
-It isn't just good for my lungs; the dust evacuation help keeps the sandpaper from clogging up.
+It isn't just good for my lungs; the dust evacuation helps keep the sandpaper from clogging up.
 The consumer-type sanders all come with a tiny little collection baggie, and nearly all of them are useless.
-Maybe they catch 30% of the dust, but it usually seems like less, and if you've got 20 hours of sanding to do, the 70% dust that goes airborne is enough to make you very, very unhappy.
+Maybe they catch 30% of the dust, but it usually seems like less, and if you've got 20 hours of sanding to do, that 70% of the dust that goes airborne is enough to make you very, very unhappy.
 After we throw away the stupid bag attachments, we use rubber adapters of various sizes, or sometimes just a ball of duct tape, to connect the hoses from our excellent Fein Turbo II wet-dry vacs.
 We have eight of those Fein vacs here, by the way, affectionately known as "R2 Units," and they are indispensable.
 Quiet, astonishingly powerful, handy, and reliable.

 We use "hook and loop" (velcro) sandpaper on all of our sanders.
 It's just quick and easy, though the added expense compared to peel-and-stick paper is a drag.
 The velcro pads wear out fairly quickly, and the manufacturers charge dearly for replacement pads, those knaves.